plone/training/viewlets_1.rst

 So far, we

   * register the viewlet to content that has the ISocial Interface.
-  * adapt the object to it's behavior to be able to access the fields of the behavior
+  * adapt the object to its behavior to be able to access the fields of the behavior
   * return the link